peregoniccolo/style-transfer-video-processor/README.md

 Configurable Variable in config.py			         | Description
 ------------------------|------------
-ROOT_PATH     	| Path to input/output directory
 FRAME_HEIGHT    | Sets height dimension in pixels to resize the output video to.
 Video width will be calculated automatically to preserve aspect ratio.
 Low values will speed up processing time but reduce output video quality
-INPUT_FPS 			    | Defines the rate at which frames are captured from the input video INPUT_VIDEO_NAME     	| Filename of input video STYLE_SEQUENCE     	| List that contains the indices corresponding to the image files in the 'style_ref' folder.
+INPUT_FPS 			    | Defines the rate at which frames are captured from the input video INPUT_VIDEO_PATH     	| Path to input video file STYLE_SEQUENCE     	| List that contains the indices corresponding to the image files in the 'style_ref' folder.
 Defines the reference style image transition sequence.
 Can be arbitrary length, the rate at which the video transitions between styles will be adjusted to fit the video
-OUTPUT_FPS		    | Defines the frame rate of the output video OUTPUT_VIDEO_NAME   | Filename of output video to be created GHOST_FRAME_TRANSPARENCY | Proportional feedback constant for frame generation.
+OUTPUT_FPS		    | Defines the frame rate of the output video OUTPUT_NAME   | Filename of output video to be created  (without extention) OUTPUT_DESTINATION   | Destination folder path for the output video GHOST_FRAME_TRANSPARENCY | Proportional feedback constant for frame generation.
 Should be a value between 0 and 1.
 Affects the amount change that can occur between frames and the smoothness of the transitions.
-CLEAR_INPUT_FRAME_CACHE  | If True the program clears the captured input frames each run.
-If False, you can run multiple style sequences without having to recapture video frames
 PRESERVE_COLORS      | If True the output video will preserve the colors of the input video.
 If  False the program will perform standard style transfer

 **The user must find and place their own style reference images in the `style_ref` directory.